Will it sink or float?

 Now that we had one question answered, it was time to get our hands messy and investigate further.

-Just why did the pumpkin float?
+Just why did it float?
 And, would the seeds float or would they sink?

-We cut open our pumpkin to check out its insides.
+We cut open the squash to check out its insides.

-It was easy to observe that the pumpkin was not completely solid inside.
+It was easy to observe that the squash was not completely solid inside.
 The pulp and pumpkin seeds had plenty of space around them full of air.

-We decided this helped our little pumpkin stay afloat.
+We decided all that space and air inside helped our little pumpkin stay afloat.

 Our pumpkin seeds, and the pulp, floated when put in a small bowl of water.